Who We Are

 Ariza was the mother of AMC and his 7 brothers.
 She fell on hard times after her husband died, leaving her a widow at a young age.
 In the 1950s initial philanthropic work for a rural village was initiated by AMC’s older brother, who later died in the 1960s.

 And so, AMC left Bangladesh to emigrate to the UK in the 1950s.
 After decades of assisting the poor, he died on March 23, 2004 after a horrific road accident.
-Amcariza was set up by Yasmin to streamline the charitable requests and activities originally undertaken by AMC, including the girl’s rural village school.
+Amcariza was set up by Yasmin, to streamline the charitable requests and activities originally undertaken by AMC, including a girl’s rural village school he had founded.
 He left 1/3 of his Bangladesh estate, which the charity is seeking to now administer.

 What We Do